-The AV-15 has been designed using today's most advanced electronics.
+The AV-17 has been designed using today's most advanced electronics.
 Sun Avionic's custom designed digital circuitry resides in a large gate array.
 The chip contains Sun's proprietary micro-computer and what would have been a couple of PC boards full of parts only a few years ago.
-The AV-15 design is digital where all timing and RF frequencies used in the unit are derived from one high precision crystal oscillator that is compensated to +/- 1.0 parts per million over 0 to 50 deg C. The AV-15 is calibrated using NIST traceable equipment and supplied with a statement of calibration document and a calibration sticker that attests that factory calibration was done and it will meet its published specifications.
+The AV-17 design is digital where all timing and RF frequencies used in the unit are derived from a high precision crystal oscillator that is compensated to +/- 1.0 parts per million over 0 to 50 deg C. The AV-17 is calibrated to be NIST traceable and is supplied with a statement of calibration document and a calibration sticker that attests that factory calibration was done and it will meet its published specifications.
 There are no user adjustable parts in the unit as all calibration variables reside in firmware.
 Of course, anything can and will break.
 If you suspect a problem, check another aircraft to see if the problem persists.
 Make sure batteries are good (unit may act up as batteries fail).
-Check that a line of sight RF path exists between the AV-15 and the aircraft antenna.
+Check that a line of sight RF path exists between the AV-17 and the aircraft antenna.
 Try turning the unit off for a few seconds.
 Read the operating manual for the aircraft equipment to be sure it's set up correctly.
 Contact Sun if needed and we will attempt to help.

-The AV15 factory calibration is valid for 1 year and we offer a 1 day turn Re-cal service at the factory for \$150 US plus shipping and any repairs if required.
-We also have a calibration procedure on this web site for guidance if you wish to do recalibration.
+The AV17 factory calibration is valid for 1 year and we offer a 2 day turn Re-cal service at the factory for \$175 US plus shipping and any repairs if required.